Nick-Pillsbury/RCOS-Cilium/Cluster-testing/Network.md

 ---

-iperf3 is ......
+iperf3 is an open-source tool that measures network bandwidth and throughput between two systems.

-throughput tesitng is ....
+Throughput is the rate at which data is delivered over a network connection which canb be measured in Mbps and Gbps.

 ## **Cilium Network Performance Testing**